konyomba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-./6-create_local_variable script creates a local variable named BEST with value of School ./7-create_global_variable a script that creates a new global variable named BEST with the value of School ./8-true_knowledge is a script that prints the results of adding 128 with the value of environment variable TRUEKNOWLEDGE
+./6-create_local_variable script creates a local variable named BEST with value of School ./7-create_global_variable a script that creates a new global variable named BEST with the value of School ./8-true_knowledge is a script that prints the results of adding 128 with the value of environment variable TRUEKNOWLEDGE ./9-divide_and_rule a script that performs division of two environment variables named POWER and DIVIDE